LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 Serve a Multimedia File
 ^^^^^^^^^^^^^^^^^^^^^^^

-Use the :method:`web_response->sendFile` method to set the MIME type of the file to be served and pass it a ``file`` object to include data from the multimedia file.
+Use the :meth:`web_response->sendFile` method to set the MIME type of the file to be served and pass it a ``file`` object to include data from the multimedia file.
 The following example shows a sound file named ``ArtOfNoise.mp3`` being served from a ``sounds`` folder::